Toi Derricotte & Cornelius Eady Chapbook Prize

-Cave Canem Foundation, North America’s premier home for Black poetry, is pleased to announce the launch of the Toi Derricotte and Cornelius Eady Chapbook Prize, developed in collaboration with the O, Miami Poetry Festival, Jai-Alai Books and The Writer’s Room at The Betsy-South Beach.
-Established to celebrate Cave Canem’s upcoming 20th anniversary year, the prize seeks to publish one outstanding chapbook manuscript by a black poet per year, regardless of the poet’s publication history or career status.
+O, Miami is proud to collaborate with Cave Canem Foundation, North America’s premier home for Black poetry, to produce the annual Toi Derricotte and Cornelius Eady Chapbook Prize, developed in collaboration with the Jai-Alai Books and The Writer’s Room at The Betsy-South Beach.
+Established to celebrate Cave Canem’s 20th anniversary, the prize seeks to publish one outstanding chapbook manuscript by a black poet per year, regardless of the poet’s publication history or career status.

-The winner of the inaugural contest, judged by Ross Gay, is Rio Cortez for I have learned to define a field as a space between mountains.
-(To purchase a copy, visit Jai-Alai Books.)
-The next contest will commence in the fall of 2016.
-The winning poet receives $500, publication by Jai-Alai Books, 10 copies of the chapbook, a one-week residency at The Writer’s Room at the luxury, four-star Betsy-South Beach boutique hotel, and a feature reading at the O, Miami Poetry Festival in April 2017.
+The next contest will commence in the fall of 2017.
+The winning poet receives $500, publication by Jai-Alai Books, 10 copies of the chapbook, a one-week residency at The Writer’s Room at the luxury, four-star Betsy-South Beach boutique hotel, and a feature reading at the O, Miami Poetry Festival in April 2018.